syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Selection-Indicator.md

 {% endtabs %}

-N> Stroke thickness will not applicable when the selection indicator’s position is set to "Fill".
+N> Stroke thickness is not applicable when selection indicator’s position is set as Fill.